mosswg/dropout-dl/readme.md

 ```

 ### Dependency Installation
-sqlite-devel is optional but highly recommended.
+sqlite-devel is optional with the use of the `--force-cookies` option but this is not recommended.

 #### Void
 ```